Monash-FIT3170/2025W2-PressUp/README.md

 Commits should be short but descriptive.
 Limit to 50 characters and format as having the first letter capitalised but _don't_ end with a period.

+## Pull Request strategy

+To maintain a consistent and traceable development process, all contributors are expected to follow the pull request strategy outlined below.

+This repository is configured to only allow “Merge Commits” when merging into the `main` branch.
+This approach preserves the complete commit history of each feature branch, ensuring a transparent and auditable record of all development activity.
+“Rebase and Merge” and “Squash and Merge” options are disabled to maintain the integrity of the project history.

+External contributors (those without direct write access) should use a Fork and Pull Request strategy.
+To contribute, fork this repository into your own GitHub account, create a feature branch from your fork’s `main` branch, make your changes, and then open a pull request back to this project’s `main` branch.

+All pull requests must pass the automated checks defined in GitHub Actions before merging.
+These include linting to enforce coding style and syntax consistency, along with additional build and deploy pipelines configured to deploy to Render.

+Pull requests must be reviewed and approved by at least one user (with admin privileges) other than the last committer, and must be free of merge conflicts before merging.
+GitHub branch protection rules are in place to enforce these requirements automatically.

+Each pull request should clearly describe the feature implemented or bug fixed, include steps to test the change, and, where appropriate, provide screenshots or videos demonstrating the expected outcome.
+PRs should remain small and focused to simplify review and reduce the likelihood of introducing errors.

+The recommended workflow is summarised below:
+1. Create a new feature branch from `main` (or from your fork’s `main` if external contributor).
+2. Make and commit your changes locally.
+3. Push the branch to the remote repository or fork.
+4. Open a Pull Request to `main`.
+5. Verify that all GitHub Actions checks pass.
+6. Request review and approval from another team member (or administrator if external contributor).
+7. Merge the PR using “Merge Commit” once all requirements are satisfied.

 ## Code Quality

 Before committing changes, run `npm run fix` to lint and format your code.
 Note that some problems may require manual resolution.
 All PRs are automatically checked for code quality and must pass before merging.